Aaron Burr: Conspiracy and trial

-After Burr left the vice presidency at the end of his term in 1805, he journeyed to the Western frontier, areas west of the Allegheny Mountains and down the Ohio River Valley eventually reaching the lands acquired in the Louisiana Purchase.
-Burr had leased 40,000 acres (16,000 ha) of land — known as the Bastrop Tract — along the Ouachita River, in present-day Louisiana, from the Spanish government.
-Starting in Pittsburgh and then proceeding to Beaver, Pennsylvania, and Wheeling, Virginia, and onward he drummed up support for his planned settlement, whose purpose and status was unclear.
+After Burr left the vice presidency at the end of his term in 1805, he journeyed to the western frontier, areas west of the Allegheny Mountains and down the Ohio River Valley, eventually reaching the lands acquired in the Louisiana Purchase.
+He leased 40,000 acres (16,000 ha) of land, known as the Bastrop Tract, along the Ouachita River, in present-day Louisiana, from the Spanish government.
+Starting in Pittsburgh and then proceeding to Beaver, Pennsylvania and Wheeling, Virginia, and onward, he drummed up support for his planned settlement, whose purpose and status was unclear.

-His most important contact was General James Wilkinson, Commander-in-Chief of the U.S. Army at New Orleans, and Governor of the Louisiana Territory.
+Burr's most important contact was General James Wilkinson, Commander-in-Chief of the United States Army at New Orleans, and governor of the Louisiana Territory.
 Others included Harman Blennerhassett, who offered the use of his private island for training and outfitting Burr's expedition.
-Wilkinson would later prove to be a bad choice.
+Wilkinson later proved to be a bad choice.

-Burr saw war with Spain as a distinct possibility.
-In case of a war declaration, Andrew Jackson stood ready to help Burr, who would be in a position to join in immediately.
-Burr's expedition of about eighty men carried modest arms for hunting, and no war materiel was ever revealed, even when Blennerhassett Island was seized by Ohio militia.
-The aim of his "conspiracy," he always avowed, was that if he settled there with a large group of armed "farmers" and war broke out, he would have a force with which to fight and claim land for himself, thus recouping his fortunes.
-However, the war did not come as Burr expected: the 1819 Adams–Onís Treaty secured Florida for the United States without a fight, and war in Texas did not occur until 1836, the year Burr died.
+Burr envisioned the probability of the Spanish-American War.
+In case war was declared, Andrew Jackson, then commander of Tennessee's militia, stood ready to assist Burr.

+Burr's expedition of about eighty men carried modest arms for hunting and no war materiel was ever revealed even when Blennerhassett Island was seized by Ohio's militia.
+Burr vowed the aim of his conspiracy was that if he settled there with a large group of armed farmers and war broke out, he would likely face a force with which to fight and claim land for himself thereby restoring his wealth.
+However, the war did not emerge as soon as Burr expected.
+In 1819, the Adams–Onís Treaty secured Florida for the U.S. without a fight, and war in Texas did not commence until 1836, the year Burr died.

-After a near-incident with Spanish forces at Natchitoches, Wilkinson decided he could best serve his conflicting interests by betraying Burr's plans to President Jefferson and his Spanish paymasters.
+After a near-incident with Spanish forces at Natchitoches, Wilkinson decided he could best protect himself by betraying Burr's plans to his Spanish spymasters and to President Jefferson.
 Jefferson issued an order for Burr's arrest, declaring him a traitor before any indictment.
 Burr read this in a newspaper in the Territory of Orleans on January 10, 1807.
-Jefferson's warrant put Federal agents on his trail.
-Burr twice turned himself in to Federal authorities, and both times judges found his actions legal and released him.
+Several journals reported on the subject, creating a pool of rumors, most against Burr.
+Jefferson's warrant put federal agents on his trail.
+Burr twice turned himself in to federal authorities, and both times judges found his actions legal and released him.

 Jefferson's warrant, however, followed Burr, who fled toward Spanish Florida.
-He was intercepted at Wakefield, in Mississippi Territory (now in the state of Alabama), on February 19, 1807.
+He was intercepted at Wakefield, in Mississippi Territory in present-day Alabama, on February 19, 1807, by Edmund P. Gaines and Nicholas Perkins III.
 He was confined to Fort Stoddert after being arrested on charges of treason.